-High standards for B2B E-Commerce
+High standards for B2B E-Commerce Platforms

-B2B e-commerce helps professional buyers navigate a complex buyer journey.
+B2B e-commerce platforms help professional buyers navigate a complex buyer journey.
 The products tend to have a range of specifications, and they’re usually ordered in large quantities.
 B2B buyers are also used to having customer-specific agreements with suppliers to get the best possible price.
 To top it off, managers often need to sign off on orders placed by other colleagues before they’re approved.

 Why B2B E-Commerce Is Essential for Your Business